kat-hjy/quiz-me/README.md

 The most relevant for generating exam questions are:

 1. module information: for knowing the scope of the exams
-2. everything else except admin information, sample exam questions and additional readings (unless stated otherwise)
+2. everything else except admin information, textbooks, sample exam questions and additional readings (unless stated otherwise)
 3. sample exam questions to act as a guide for the type/style of exam questions to generate

+The specific subclassifications are:
+* NUR1124_LN: NUR1124 Lecture Notes
+* NUR1124_PT*: Physiology Tutorial
+* NUR1124_AL*: Anatomy Lab
+* NUR1124_PA*: Physical Assessment
+* NUR2125

 ##### Formats